-Audiences determine who will see content and experiences in a targeted activity.
+Audiences in Adobe Target determine who will see content and experiences in a targeted activity.

 Audiences are used anywhere targeting is available.
 When targeting an activity, you can either select a reusable audience from the Audiences list, create an activity-specific audience and target it, or combine multiple audiences to create an ad hoc audience.

 You can also use audience data collected by Analytics for real-time targeting and personalization in Adobe Target and other Experience Cloud solutions.
 See Audiences in the Core Services User Guide .

 - Targeting Audiences: Used to deliver different content to different types of visitors.

 - Reporting Audiences: Used to determine how different types of visitors respond to the same content so you can analyze your test results.In Target, you can configure reporting audiences only if you use Target as your reporting source.
 If you use Adobe Analytics as your reporting source (A4T), you must configure your reporting audiences within Analytics.